daipe-ai/platform-docs/docs/read-access-prod.md

-# Read access to production data
+# Using production data in dev environment

 Sometimes it's necessary to have production data on the development environment.
 For example a Data Scientist needs to build model on a real full dataset, but you